Stavros Halkias

-Stavros Emmanuel Halkias (/ˈstɑːvroʊs ˈhælkiəs/; Σταύρος Χαλκιάς /el/; born February 11, 1989) is an American comedian, writer, actor, and podcaster.
+Stavros Emmanuel Halkias (/ˈstɑːvroʊs ˈhælkiəs/; Σταύρος Χαλκιάς; born February 11, 1989) is an American comedian, writer, actor, and podcaster.
 Active since the early 2010s, he is a nationally touring comic who came to prominence as a founding co-host of the podcast Cum Town.
-As of 2024, he co-stars in the Netflix comedy series Tires and in 2025 he starred in the Yorgos Lanthimos film Bugonia.
+He broke through in the 2020s with the release of popular back-to-back stand up specials, Live at the Lodge Room (2022) and Stavros Halkias: Fat Rascal, released by Netflix in 2023.
+Since 2024, he has also performed as an actor, including supporting roles in the Netflix comedy series Tires (2024–present), the Yorgos Lanthimos film Bugonia, and the Anthony Bourdain biopic Tony.

 Early life

-Halkias was born and raised in Baltimore, Maryland, to Greek immigrant parents (a Macedonian mother and Athenian father) and attended the Baltimore Polytechnic Institute, a public high school where he played football.
-He attended the University of Maryland, Baltimore County, working for Marc Steiner's Center for Emerging Media as an intern.
+Halkias was born and raised in Baltimore, Maryland, to Greek immigrant parents: a Macedonian mother and Athenian contractor father.
+He has publicly spoken about being bullied for his weight as a child.
+Later, Halkias attended the Baltimore Polytechnic Institute, a public high school where he played football.
+He attended the University of Maryland, Baltimore County (UMBC), working for Marc Steiner's Center for Emerging Media as an intern.
 He stated on the podcast Digression Sessions that he was a few credits short of graduating.

 Career

+2008–2022: Emergence and podcasting

-Halkias began performing comedy while attending UMBC, at which he hosted a monthly comedy showcase.
+Halkias began performing comedy at age 19 while attending UMBC, at which he hosted a monthly comedy showcase.
 During this period, he was active in the greater Maryland, Washington, D.C., and Virginia area and, in 2012, was named Baltimore's New Comedian of the Year.

-He later moved to New York City, where he has since made numerous radio and podcast guest appearances, notably being co-host of and has written and performed on Adult Swim, IFC, MSG Network's People Talking Sports and Other Stuff.
-He has appeared in the Comedy Central series Comedy Central Stand Up Featuring, Life Fails, and Sex Fails, and has acted in other internet shorts.
-He has also performed at venues like the New York Comedy Festival and has opened for acts including Wham City, Tom Papa, and Robert Kelly.
+He later moved to New York City, where he steadily made numerous radio and podcast guest appearances, as well as writing for and performing on Adult Swim, IFC, and MSG Network's People Talking Sports and Other Stuff (2017).
+During this period, he performed at venues like the New York Comedy Festival and opened for acts including Wham City, Tom Papa, and Robert Kelly.
+In 2019, he appeared in the Comedy Central stand-up series Comedy Central Stand Up Featuring, Life Fails, and Sex Fails.

-Halkias is known for the podcast Cum Town, which he co-hosted with Nick Mullen and Adam Friedland from 2016 until his departure in June 2022.
-From 2019 to 2022, he co-hosted the basketball podcast Pod Don't Lie with Sam Morril.
-Prior to this podcast, he co-hosted White Chocolate NBA Pipecast with Friedland.
-He also hosted a Twitch series Stavvy Solves Your Problems from 2020 to 2021.
-In 2022, this series evolved into the podcast Stavvy's World.
+Halkias came to prominence as a co-host of the cult-favorite comedy podcast Cum Town, which he co-hosted with Nick Mullen and Adam Friedland from 2016 until his departure in June 2022.
+The podcast had a cult-following and includes a large legacy fanbase.

+An avid sports fan, he co-hosted the comedy podcast he co-hosted White Chocolate NBA Pipecast with Adam Friedland during the 2017–2018 NBA season.
+From 2019 to 2022, he subsequently co-hosted the basketball podcast Pod Don't Lie with Sam Morril.
+Starting in 2020, he hosted a Twitch series Stavvy Solves Your Problems; in 2022, this series evolved into the podcast Stavvy's World.